Anatomical Gift Program

 Who may donate?

 Any person 18 years of age or older who is of sound mind.
-Persons under 18 may become donors if a parent or legal guardian gives consent.

 Are there religious objections to donating one’s body to medical science?

 The practice is approved, and even encouraged, by Catholic, Protestant and Reformed Jewish religious leaders.